ogdch/dcat-ap-docs/index.rst

 #.
 Provide a RDF/XML DCAT catalog endpoint for harvesting (*recommended for >=100 datasets*)

-All of the above options make use of the DCAT-AP format, which is described here.
+All of the above options make use of the :doc:`DCAT-AP format <dcat-ap-format>`.

+:doc:`dcat-ap-format`
+  Description of the fields that are used and how to create the RDF/XML file

+:doc:`form`
+  How to use the form provided by the Swiss open data portal

+:doc:`upload`
+  Import a RDF/XML by uploading a file to the portal

+:doc:`harvester`
+  How to build a source to be harvested

 .. toctree::
   :maxdepth: 1